jfantab/peas.com/README.md

 # peas.com
 Motivation:
 The modivation for this project is to complete a group project for our CS 187 Design Managment of Software class in attition to the assigned project we felt that creating a recipe search engine would help beginning cooks find recipes to make that fit their needs.
 Screen Shots:

 Technology Used:
-HTML, CSS, PHP, MySQL, Spoonacular API, cURL PHP extension
+HTML, CSS, PHP, MySQL, Bootstrap 4, Spoonacular API, cURL PHP extension

 Features:
 Search by Ingredients for recipe, Search for recipe by name, Registeration/Loginning into the system, Adding recipes and ingredients to a saved pantry and cookbook respectively, Filtering and Sorting the recipe results